TheClimateCorporation/lemur/README.md

 - Execute 'bin/lemur help' for more details on the concepts
 - Look at examples/sample-jobdef.clj for details on all options that you can use in your jobdef
-- You can ask questions on the Google Group
+- You can ask questions on TBD (mslimotte @ gmail dot com, for now)

 Feedback and feature requests are welcome!